 - Special Care Baby Unit

 - Main and Day Surgery Theatres

 There is a purpose-built Education Centre providing excellent facilities for students, including a PC study room and library.
-In 2007, a new clinical skills room opened, allowing WMS students to practice medical procedures in a safe environment to perfect their techniques.

 Alexandra Hospital, Redditch

 The Alexandra hospital is a district general hospital and continues to be a Warwick clinical partner since the inception of Warwick Medical School Clinical Partnerships in 2003.
 As part of the multi-site Worcestershire Acute Hospitals NHS Trust, the hospital also provides student placements for Birmingham Medical School.
 Students have access to patients with undifferentiated medical problems and benefit from an enthusiastic multi-disciplinary teaching faculty including specialist nurses, physiotherapists, occupational therapists, pharmacists, clinical teaching fellows and trainee doctors led by consultants.

 The multi-disciplinary Education Centre has a lecture theatre, clinical skills teaching facilities, dedicated rooms for medical student teaching, facilities for high fidelity simulation and an excellent on-site library with access to e-journals and modern teaching aides including Up-To-Date.
 All students receive an induction and a structured weekly timetable providing them with clinical exposure, ward based and outpatient teaching, tutorials and simulation.
 Each clinical pair of students has a named consultant supervisor.
 Student feedback has been consistently good or excellent over many years.
 The hospital and its staff take pride in welcoming students and contributing to their education, training and development.